 Christlike, servanthood leadership is taught and fostered through the mandatory community service program.
 Overseen by our Biblical Studies department, students volunteer a minimum of 10 hours of community service per semester.
 These service hours take place through pre-approved service at an outside organization, or through SCS planned community service events.
 Community service events include serving at the LA Food Bank and the Dream Center.

-The Student Leadership Council (SLC) is a group of students that serve by planning and to engaginge students in school activities.
-Students in SLC go through an application process and some are elected into specific officer positions.
+The Associated Student Body (ASB) is a group of students that serve by planning and to engaginge students in school activities.
+Students in ASB go through an application process and some are elected into specific officer positions.
 They work with the school administration in planning school-wide activities, as well as represent the student body by contributing ideas and concerns in order to enrich the learning experience for each student at SCS.

 Link Crew is another national leadership organization on campus.
 The goal of Link Crew is to connect with new students to ensure they have a smooth transition to the SCS campus.
 Students who are selected to serve on Link Crew must go through a selection process.
 Link Crew students assist new students with the location of their classrooms, inform them of the school activities, and are available throughout the school year for questions the new students may have.
 They help assist in new student orientations and organize activities that integrate new students into the student body.

 The National Honor Society (NHS) is the nation’s premier organization established to recognize outstanding high school students.
 More than just an honor roll, NHS serves to honor those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
 Students who meet the minimum academic requirements go through an application process and are reviewed by the faculty council.
 Accepted applicants are inducted into the society and participate by attending meetings, providing leadership for the chapter, planning service projects on the school campus and within the community, as well as actively serving the school and local communities.